 To evidence this, the Council includes equality monitoring questions on surveys.
 These questions mean North Kesteven District Council can track satisfaction and service usage and can ensure that people from different groups have been consulted with.
 In addition to this, the Council recognises that some people may have different service needs than others.
 This is particularly the case with people that may have some physical limitations due to age, illness or disability.

 Asking these questions allows the Council to tailor services to meet these needs.
-North Kesteven District Council does not publish individual responses and all surveys are input and analysed by a Research Officer who does not have access to any customer records.
+North Kesteven District Council does not publish individual responses and all surveys are input and analysed by a Performance and Information Officer who does not have access to any customer records.
 This way, personal information provided cannot be tracked back to individuals.
 Also, as stated on the form, the monitoring questions are entirely optional.